JonathanWPedersen/cse15l-lab-reports/lab-report-1-week-2.md

 Next we want to try some commands, the most common are the following, which can be used with the following code:

-* "cd": this allow you to change directory
+* `cd`: this allow you to change directory
-* "ls": gives you a list of folders and files inside a directory
+* `ls`: gives you a list of folders and files inside a directory
-* "cp": allow you to copy a file.
+* `cp`: allow you to copy a file.
-* "cat": reads the data from a file and output the content.
+* `cat`: reads the data from a file and output the content.

 You will want to try several of these, below is a picture of doing the ls command.

 ![Image](Picture4.PNG)

-Note that I dont use the ls -a command here because I can't connect and therefore use the terminal for windows.
+Note that I dont use the `ls -a` command here because I can't connect and therefore use the terminal for windows.

 ## Moving files with scp